A Red Letter Day: Critical reception

 Dominic Pride from Music & Media wrote, "The fourth single from the Bilingual album is more of a by-numbers affair than previous singles Bilingual and Se A Vida E, which relied on epic off-beat percussion for their appeal.
 It's a formula which has resulted in continent-wide hits for Tennant & Lowe before—their understated use of strings and simple club rhythms has been the defining sound of Europe for much of the last decade.
 Strangely, the hook comes on the first part of the chorus, leading many to think this is called All I Want."

+Music video

+The video shows the duo and numerous extras in long queues, referencing the refrain "I'm always waiting", which are shown to variously end at a phone box, ice cream van, sunbed and finally Beachy Head cliff.
+It was directed by Howard Greenhalgh and filmed on the South Bank in London and in Hackney Marshes.
+Chris Lowe called it "the worst video of our career".

+Live performances

+Pet Shop Boys staged a performance of the song on Top of the Pops on 28 March 1997, which was later included on the DVD with their compilation album Ultimate (2010).
+The song was performed on the Release Tour in 2002.